top of page

 11am-1pm Pacific time (PDT)

-Image below by Kate Bell (student in top right of picture!).
+Image of a class in progress by Kate Bell (student in top right of picture!).
 Thanks Kate!

 And I can also work with you on your script one-to-one.